DchemistRae/DisasterResponsePipeline/README.md

 # Disaster Response Pipeline Project

-This project, we will build a data pipeline to prepare the messages data from major natural disasters around the world.
-Also we'will develop an NLP machine learning pipeline to categorize emergency these prepared text messages based on the need communicated by the sender.
+This is a data Engineering project, where a data pipeline was used to process messages data from major natural disasters around the world and stored in an SQLite database.
+Again using NLP (Natural Language Processing) pipelines, the prepared data is read from the SQLite database and classified into categores based on the need communicated by the sender using a machine learning algorith.

 ### Data:
 Two csv files were used from Figure Eight (formerly Crowdflower) which crowdsourced the tagging and translation of messages